glue-viz/glue/doc/customizing_guide/matplotlib_qt_viewer.rst

 ------------------

-Let's now take the take full example from :ref:`state-qt-viewer` and update/improve it to use the infrastructure described above:
+Let's now take the take full example from :ref:`state-qt-viewer` and update/improve it to use the infrastructure described above.
+As before if you want to try this out, you can copy the code below into a file called ``config.py`` in the directory from where you are starting glue.
+In addition you will also need the :download:`viewer_state.ui <mpl_viewer/viewer_state.ui>` file.

 .. literalinclude:: mpl_viewer/config.py